3M Combat-Arms Earplugs

-Last year, 3M paid $9.1 million to settle a whistleblower fraud claim brought against it by the U.S. government under the False Claims Act, to show the company sold its earplugs to the Defense Logistics Agency, knowing full well they were defective.
+In 2018, 3M paid $9.1 million to settle a whistleblower fraud claim brought against it by the U.S. government under the False Claims Act, to show the company sold its earplugs to the Defense Logistics Agency, knowing full well they were defective.
 However, all claims contained in that settlement pertained to allegations only and not to actual liability.

 3M allegedly knew about the earplugs’ defects dating back to 2000, but was said to have falsified certification documents approving them for military use nonetheless.

 In 2006, the U.S. government contracted with 3M for the latter to provide about 15,000 earplug packages per year, containing 50 pairs per package, for an annual sale price totaling $9 million.
 The earplugs were sold until 2015, when they were discontinued, but the defective earplugs were never recalled and thus may still be in use in the field.

 3M issued a statement in regards to the earplug lawsuits filed against it by various military members:

 “3M has great respect for the brave men and women who protect us around the world.
 We have a long history of serving the U.S. military, and we continue to sell products, including safety products, to help our troops and support their missions.
 We are not commenting on specific litigation matters at this time,” the company said.

 The plaintiff is represented by Henry M. George of the Law Office of Gregory J. Pagano, in Philadelphia.